Shining Girls: Production

 In May 2013, ahead of the novel's release, Media Rights Capital and Leonardo DiCaprio's Appian Way Productions acquired the rights to develop Lauren Beukes's The Shining Girls for television.

 In July 2020, Apple gave a series order for Shining Girls, with Elisabeth Moss announced to star.
-The adaptation was created and written by Silka Luisa who is executive producer and showrunner.
+The adaptation was created by Silka Luisa who is executive producer and showrunner.
 Moss and Lindsey McManus are executive producers under Moss's Love & Squalor Pictures.
 Leonardo DiCaprio and Jennifer Davisson are also executive producers under Appian Way Productions.
 The novel's author, Lauren Beukes, and Alan Page Arriaga are also executive producers.
 In February 2021, Wagner Moura joined the cast, with Jamie Bell joining in May 2021, and Phillipa Soo joining in July 2021.
 In August 2021, Amy Brenneman joined the cast of the series in a recurring role.

 In May 2021, it was reported that Moss, Michelle MacLaren, and Daina Reid would direct the first season, with MacLaren set to direct the first two episodes, Moss set to direct another two episodes, and Reid set to direct the remaining four.

 Principal photography began on May 24, 2021, and concluded on October 27, 2021, in Chicago, Illinois.